-Heather accomplished the impossible: she overcame binge eating and dropped 125 pounds (57 kilogrammes) on a rigorous keto diet.
+Heather accomplished the impossible: she overcame binge eating and dropped 125 pounds (57 kilograms) on a rigorous keto diet.
 But specifically, how does she eat?
 And what mental shift was necessary for her to go on such an amazing journey?
 What she has to say is as follows:

 I never imagined as a youngster that I would one day be lying in bed, unable to breathe due to my own extreme obesity.
-I never imagined I’d be shovelling cake into my mouth with only my fingers, choking on my own salty tears.
+I never imagined I’d be shovelings cake into my mouth with only my fingers, choking on my own salty tears.

 I’m Heather, and I have a binge eating problem.
 It has been 652 days since my last binge.
 This is my narrative.